 Asset Quality Score

-Bankrate uses this test to estimate the effect of troubled assets, such as past-due mortgages, on the credit union's loan loss reserves and overall capitalization.
+Bankrate uses this test to determine the impact of problem assets, such as past-due mortgages, on the credit union's capitalization and allocated loan loss reserves.

-Having extensive holdings of these kinds of assets suggests a credit union could eventually have to use capital to cover losses, diminishing its equity cushion.
-It also means that there are likely to be many assets that are in non-accrual status and thus aren't earning interest for the credit union, resulting in diminished earnings and potentially more risk of a future failure.
+A credit union with lots of these types of assets could eventually be required to use capital to absorb losses, decreasing its buffer of equity.
+It also means that there are likely to be many assets that are in non-accrual status and no longer earning money, resulting in diminished earnings and potentially more risk of a failure in the future.

-VISIONS's ratio of troubled assets was 6.00 percent in our test, less than the national average and potentially indicative of superior financial strength compared to other credit unions.
+The credit union's ratio of troubled assets was 0.00 percent in our test, beneath the national average and suggestive of superior financial strength compared to other credit unions.